aws-samples/serverless-patterns/cw-dashboard-lambda-metrics/README.md

 ## How it works

+A CloudWatch dashboard was created to display metrics from the Lambda function.
+The dashboard includes the following meterics.

+- default metrics in the default namespace
-Cloudwatch Dashboard created on top of the metrics produced by Lambda Function.
-Along with the default metrics in the default Namespace, Docker Lambda Function instrumented with Lambda Insight to get the Insight Metrics.
-Lambda uses Powertools to send the custom metrics.
-In Lambda function we have two custom metrics one for all the requests and one for successful.
+- Insight metrics that were collected by instrumenting the Docker Lambda function with Lambda Insight
+- Custom metrics were sent to CloudWatch by Lambda using Powertools.
+The Lambda function had two custom metrics: one for all requests, and one for successful requests.

+**Lambda**: Lambda is a serverless computing service offered by AWS.
+It allows you to run code without provisioning or managing servers.
+Lambda functions are triggered by events, such as HTTP requests, database changes, or file uploads.

+**CloudWatch**: CloudWatch is a monitoring service offered by Amazon Web Services (AWS).
+It collects and stores metrics from AWS resources, such as EC2 instances, RDS databases, and Lambda functions.
+CloudWatch can be used to track the performance, health, and usage of AWS resources.

+**Lambda Insight**: Lambda Insight is a feature of Lambda that allows you to collect and analyze metrics from your Lambda functions.
+Lambda Insight can be used to track the performance, health, and usage of your Lambda functions.

+**LambdaPowertools**: Powertools is a set of tools that can be used to collect and send custom metrics to CloudWatch.
+Powertools can be used with a variety of AWS services, including Lambda, EC2, and RDS.

+**Custom metrics**: Custom metrics are metrics that are not collected by default by CloudWatch.
+Custom metrics can be collected by using Powertools or by writing your own code.

 ## Testing